 Let me return to that sad image of human translators, soon outdone and outmoded, gradually turning into nothing but quality controllers and text tweakers.
 That’s a recipe for mediocrity at best.
 A serious artist doesn’t start with a kitschy piece of error-ridden bilgewater and then patch it up here and there to produce a work of high art.
 That’s not the nature of art.
 And translation is an art.

-In my writings over the years, I’ve always maintained that the human brain is a machine—a very complicated kind of machine—and I’ve vigorously opposed those who say that machines are intrinsically incapable of dealing with meaning.
+In my writings throughout the years, I’ve always maintained that the human brain is a machine—a very complicated kind of machine—and I’ve vigorously opposed those who say that machines are intrinsically incapable of dealing with meaning.
 There is even a school of philosophers who claim computers could never “have semantics” because they’re made of “the wrong stuff” (silicon).
 To me, that’s facile nonsense.
 I won’t touch that debate here, but I wouldn’t want to leave readers with the impression that I believe intelligence and understanding to be forever inaccessible to computers.
-If in this essay I seem to come across sounding that way, it’s because the technology I’ve been discussing makes no attempt to reproduce human intelligence.
+If in this essay I seem to come across as sounding that way, it’s because the technology I’ve been discussing makes no attempt to reproduce human intelligence.
 Quite the contrary: It attempts to make an end run around human intelligence, and the output passages exhibited above clearly reveal its giant lacunas.

-From my point of view, there is no fundamental reason that machines could not, in principle, someday think, be creative, funny, nostalgic, excited, frightened, ecstatic, resigned, hopeful, and, as a corollary, able to translate admirably between languages.
+From my point of view, there is no fundamental reason that machines could not, in principle, someday think; be creative, funny, nostalgic, excited, frightened, ecstatic, resigned, hopeful, and, as a corollary, able to translate admirably between languages.
 There’s no fundamental reason that machines might not someday succeed smashingly in translating jokes, puns, screenplays, novels, poems, and, of course, essays like this one.
 But all that will come about only when machines are as filled with ideas, emotions, and experiences as human beings are.
 And that’s not around the corner.
 Indeed, I believe it is still extremely far away.
 At least that is what this lifelong admirer of the human mind’s profundity fervently hopes.

-When, one day, a translation engine crafts an artistic novel in verse in English, using precise rhyming iambic tetrameter rich in wit, pathos, and sonic verve, then I’ll know it’s time for me to tip my hat and bow out.
+When, one day, a translation engine writes an artistic novel in verse in English, using precise rhyming iambic tetrameter rich in wit, pathos, and sonic verve, then I’ll know it’s time for me to tip my hat and bow out.

 *This article originally misstated the number of languages for which the deep-learning version of Google Translate is available.
 We regret the error.